core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-kudos-x-n-example-mess-two title="Example of X, N and X_N computing for the second KUDOS message"}

 Then, the server sends an OSCORE response to the client, protected with CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
-Also, the server MUST include its Sender Sequence Number as Partial IV in the response.
+Consistently with {{sec-updated-response-protection}}, the server includes its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.

 Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
 Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive CTX\_NEW.
 Finally, the client verifies the response by using CTX\_NEW and deletes CTX\_OLD.